trynova/nova/nova_vm/src/heap/README.md

 So, what can we expect from Nova's heap?
 First the advantages:

-1. All objects are of the same size and can thus be placed in a vector, benefiting from cache locality and amortisation of allocations.
+1. All objects of a given type are of the same size and can thus be placed in a vector, benefiting from cache locality and amortisation of allocations.
-1. All references to and within the heap data can be done with a 32 bit integer index and a type: The type tells which array to access from and the index gives the offset.
+1. All references to and within the heap data can be done using a 32-bit handle and a type: The type tells which vector to access from and the handle gives the offset.
 1. Placing heap data "by type and use" in a DOD fashion allows eg. `Uint8Array`s to not include any of the data that an object has.
 1. Garbage collection must be done on the heap level which quite logically lends